Joshfairhead/Obsidian/Trancendental/Evergreen Forrest/Integral Identity.md

 # Integral Identity

-> If I had an hour to solve a problem and my life depended on the solution, I would spend the first 55 minutes determining the **proper question to ask**, for once I know the **proper question**, I could solve the problem in less than five minutes,”
+> "If I had an hour to solve a problem and my life depended on the solution, I would spend the first 55 minutes determining the **proper question to ask**, for once I know the **proper question**, I could solve the problem in less than five minutes,”
-> ~Albert Einstein*
+> ~Albert Einstein

 This article is a process of my thoughts in motion in search of a **question.** If you just want the takeaways, they can be found in the conclusion!